1983 Mississippi gubernatorial election: Results

+Analysis

 Historian David Sansing described the 1983 contest as "one of the most tumultuous campaigns in the history of Mississippi politics."
 Journalist Charles Overby wrote that the sex scandal accusations were "a lot stranger than fiction".
 The allegations and the 1983 campaign have been covered in several works, including William Franklin West's 1995 master's thesis, The Case of the Reluctant Story: The Allain Sex Scandal; a chapter in Jere Nash and Andy Taggart's Mississippi Politics; and several pages in John Howard's 199 book on gay history in Mississippi, Men Like That.
+Through the passage by Mississippi voters of a 1986 amendment to the state constitution, Allain became the first Governor in a century eligible to run for reelection in 1987, but up to the filing deadline for candidates that year declined to say whether or not he would, and the deadline passed without him filing to.